Zudoku

 i-31

 In this case, the algorithm would first choose instances i-1 and i-3, since they both have the least number of connections at the moment (only 1 each).
-After that, the algorithm would choose randomly between these 2 instances and assign the new connection to it.
-For example, if it chose i-1, the next new connection would go to i-3 since it'd be now the only instance with only 1 connection (assuming none of the connections that the other instances are handling are closed).
+After that, the algorithm would choose between these 2 instances and assign the new connection to it.
+For example, if it chose i-1, the next new connection would go to i-3.
+This is because it would now be the only instance with only 1 connection (assuming none of the connections that the other instances handle close).

 Last modified on